pineunity/apmec/doc/source/user/vnffg_usage_guide.rst

 * NANYD-name - VNFFGD to use to instantiate this VNFFG
 * param-file  - Parameter file in Yaml.
-* mea-mapping - Allows a list of logical VNFD to VNF instance mapping
+* mea-mapping - Allows a list of logical MEAD to VNF instance mapping
 * symmetrical - True/False

 VNF Mapping is used to declare which exact VNF instance to be used for each VNF in the Forwarding Path.
-The following command would list VNFs in Apmec and then map each VNFD defined in the VNFFGD Forwarding Path to the desired VNF instance:
+The following command would list VNFs in Apmec and then map each MEAD defined in the VNFFGD Forwarding Path to the desired VNF instance:

 .. code-block:: console